Dr. Michael “Robby” Rabinovich is back for another shift in the Pitt, HBO’s hit medical drama.

 Shabana Azeez as Victoria Javadi

-Victoria is a third-year medical student is a brilliant academic and the daughter of two doctors.
+Victoria is a third-year medical student who is a brilliant academic and the daughter of two doctors.
 She’s now at a place in her career where she is looking to break free of the pressures of school, the expectations of her parents and the doubts of those who think she is too sheltered.
 Of course, it doesn’t help that her mother works at the same hospital.

 Things are a little icier with Santos.
 Their personalities are at complete odds in their routine interactions, but when faced with a challenge, their complementary skillsets form a dynamic team.

-New cast Members for ‘The Pitt’ Season 2
+New Cast Members for ‘The Pitt’ Season 2

 Sepiideh Moafi as Dr. Baran Al-Hashimi